Puppy Vaccine Schedule: A Complete Owner’s Guide

 • Aggression

-While there is no treatment for rabies, it is easily preventable with a vaccination.
+While there is no treatment for rabies, it is easily preventable with a rabies vaccination.
 In fact, this vaccination is so essential that most state laws require rabies vaccines for household pets.

 Non-core vaccines

 Non-core vaccines are not recommended for all dogs, but your veterinarian may recommend them based on your puppy’s lifestyle, location, or existing health conditions.
-For example, if you plan on taking your puppy along on camping or hiking trips, your vet may recommend the Lyme vaccine; if you live in rattlesnake country, your vet may recommend the Crotalus atrox vaccine to prevent rattlesnake poisoning.
+For example, if you plan on taking your puppy along on camping or hiking trips, your vet may recommend the canine Lyme disease vaccine; if you live in rattlesnake country, your vet may recommend the Crotalus atrox vaccine to prevent rattlesnake poisoning.

 Tip: If you plan on boarding your puppy or sending them to daycare, some facilities may require certain non-core vaccines for highly contagious dog diseases.